ilastik/ilastik.github.io/documentation/index.md

 ## User documentation

 ### Complete tutorials

+A good starting point is [the ilastik tutorial at i2k 2022](https://youtu.be/F6KbJ487iiU), which gives introductory overview and detailed practical instructions for using the Pixel Classification and the Object Classification Workflow.
+More advanced topics are covered in [our NEUBIAS tutorial from 2020](https://youtu.be/_ValtSLeAr0).

 [Here]({{site.baseurl}}/documentation/ilastik_manual.pdf) you can find a detailed manual for using ilastik together with FiJi, written by Chong Zhang for the bioimage analysis training course organized by CellNetworks in Heidelberg.